“The Tuscans have the faculty of making much of common things, and converting small occasions into great pleasures.”

 Spontaneous stop number one was an early lunch, and we happened upon an amazing little restaurant with views to equal the food and wine.
 Oltre il Giardino in Panzano in Chianti, is one of those places you could stay all day, sitting beneath the vine covered roof, glass of wine in hand, enjoying the stunning panorama.
 Coming from Alberta, Canada, known for it’s amazing beef, I was excited to check out this impressive piece of meat.
 We talked with the gentleman who delivered and carved our meal, and he informed us that it’s delicious flavor is no secret.
 No combinations or blends, no spices, no generational recipes.
 Just meat in it’s simplest form.
 It was absolutely amazing.

 We then wound our way towards the Piazza della Cisterna.
 Here, the girls tossed wished upon coins into the ancient well and enjoyed gelato at world renowned Gelateria Dondoli.
+Gelato here is a MUST, and hopefully you will have the chance to meet Sergio, with his telltale eclectic glasses and a smile as award winning as his icy dessert!
 The town offers endless opportunities for every taste, with towers, churches, wine tasting, cooking, art and even a museum of torture.
 It is beautiful and large, so take the time to stroll thru history and enjoy all San Gimignano has to offer.

-If medieval cities are your thing, then look no further than Siena.
+If medieval cities are your thing, then look no further than Siena, Italy.
 Roots rich in history and legend, it is said to be founded by Senius, son of Remus, one of the legendary founders of Rome.
 Read more about the legend here.

 One event that makes Siena so popular is il Palio, a horse race that occurs every year on July 2nd, to honor the Madonna of Provenzano, and August 16th, in honor of the Assumption of Mary.
 It is a grand affair, with celebrations, costumes, music, flags, food and qualifying races going on 4 days prior.
 The grounds of Piazza del Campo, where the race takes place, is covered in a dirt race track.
 On the big day, over 30,000 people jam themselves into stands and spaces to watch the final ten bareback riders circle the piazza three times in a 90 second frenzy of excitement.
 While we didn’t attend the Palio itself, it was exciting to see the track setup in the days before!